min-jung-shin/MosaicMVS/README.md

 ```
 # Dataset
 Parts of the scene1 images in SAOI dataset are uploaded in scene1 folder for testing.
+For more datasets you needed, please contact us.

 # Testing
 To run this code,